timhay68/secure-aws-config-client/README.md

 Set `secure-aws-config.parameters.region` or `secure-aws-config.secrets.region` to the region in which your account created the corresponding parameters/secrets.

+#### Credentials Configuration
+In a production environment, where the application is deployed to an AWS EC2 server, secure-aws-config provides a default _AwsCredentialsProvider_, which uses the EC2 server's instance profile to obtain credentials for authenticating to AWS in order to access the secrets or parameters.
+In a local environment, specifying the 'local' profile activates the _AWSCredentialsConfiguration_ bean defined in this project, which is able to use the AWS Profile named in the `secure-aws-config.awsProfile` configuration.
+In this case, the default _AwsCredentialsProvider_ 'backs off'.

 #### AWS IAM Configuration
 Create a group named `sample-api-dev-group` and add the user named `secure-config-tester` to it.<br>
 Depending on whether you wish to use the AWS Secrets Manager or the AWS Parameter Store, create